-If you’re a college student with a student loan, you may be facing huge amounts of debt by the time you graduate!
-These six ways to avoid major student loan debt are from Ethan Ewing, president of Bills.com.
+If you’re a college student with a student loan, you may be facing huge amounts of debt after you graduate.
+These six ways to avoid student loan debt will help you repay the money you owe.

 The roots of education are also expensive…and hopefully the end results are worth it.
 Here’s one of the best tips for avoiding major student loan debt: read Debt-Free U: How I Paid for an Outstanding College Education Without Loans, Scholarships, or Mooching off My Parents by Zac Bissonnette.
 It’s a bestselling book on Amazon – probably because Zac isn’t struggling to pay back his student loans!
 Might be worth a peek.

-And, read on for six ways to avoid major student loan debt for college students…
+And, here are six ways to avoid major student loan debt for college students…

-6 Ways to Avoid Major Student Loan Debt for College Students
+How to Avoid Student Loan Debt After College

 For more money saving tips for college students, read 7 Tips for Saving Money on Your Grocery Bill.